-Paul Danczyk, PhD, is the Leadership Energizes! co-founder and the Director of Executive Education in Sacramento, at the Sol Price School of Public Policy, University of Southern California (USC).
+Paul Danczyk, PhD, is the Leadership Energizes! co-founder and lead architect of the 360 assessments.
+He is the Director of Executive Education in Sacramento, at the Sol Price School of Public Policy, University of Southern California (USC).
 His professional contributions concentrate on national, state, local and nonprofit leadership and management.
 Paul is a featured presenter and executive coach, and designs, delivers, and evaluates public-sector executive training programs.
-He also teaches master-level classes at USC and at the Universidad Anáhuac, Mexico.
+He also teaches master-level classes at USC and, previously, at the Universidad Anáhuac, Mexico.

-In professional communities, he serves in multiple leadership roles with the American Society for Public Administration at the national, regional, and local levels, and was previously appointed by the Amador County Board of Supervisors to serve on the Behavioral Health Advisory Board and served on the Amador Community College Foundation board.
+In professional communities, he serves in multiple leadership roles with the American Society for Public Administration at the national, regional, and local levels, including being the member-elected national president from 2019-2020, and was previously appointed by the Amador County Board of Supervisors to serve on the Behavioral Health Advisory Board and served on the Amador Community College Foundation board.

-A returned Peace Corps Volunteer, Paul earned a PhD from the University of Pittsburgh; Master of Public Administration from USC; and BS, Education from Pennsylvania State University.
-He is a certified executive coach through the International Coaching Federation, trained at the Hudson Institute for Coaching, and has a certificate in Mediating Disputes from Harvard Law School.
-He and his wife are raising two sons.
+A returned Peace Corps Volunteer, Paul earned a PhD in Public and International Affairs from the University of Pittsburgh; Master of Public Administration from USC; and BS, Education from Pennsylvania State University.
+He is a certified executive coach through the International Coaching Federation, trained at the Hudson Institute for Coaching, has a certificate in Mediating Disputes from Harvard Law School, and is certified in the Barrett’s Value Centre tools.
 Paul enjoys landscaping, creating sculptures, painting, and bee keeping.

 Janet Denhardt, DPA